 - Edible sprouts such as alfalfa, broccoli, mung bean, and radish sprouts, are excellent sources of antioxidants, essential amino acids, and a handful of nourishing vitamins and minerals.
-As such, sprouts have been championed by foodies as a veritable “superfood” in recent years and have gained significant popularity in the natural food world and beyond.
+As such, sprouts have been labeled as functional foods that have health-promoting benefits and lower the risk of many diseases.

-- Sprout-related outbreaks in the U.S. have led to over 1800 reported illnesses since 1996.
-Considering the general rule of thumb for Salmonella cases – for every 20-100 illnesses per lab-confirmed case, that could mean that there have been as many as 100,000 or more sprout related illnesses in the U.S. in the past 18 years.
+- Studies have shown that for every reported case, 28 go unreported, meaning that could mean that there have been as many as 53,000 or more sprout-related illnesses in the U.S. in the past 20 years.

 - The FDA recommends that everyone cook their sprouts thoroughly to reduce the risk of illness from possible contamination.

-Due to the relative ease and thrift of growing sprouts, many sprouts are grown for personal use directly in people’s homes, others by local small-market “sprouters”, and others, by large-scale nationally distributing sprouting facilities.
-Because of the high-risk of microbial contamination inherent in sprout production, along with the complex landscape of their production and distribution, sprouts are considered high risk foods.
-The following will be an overview of the different varieties of popularly consumed sprouts, steps involved in sprout production, and the risks of microbial contamination encountered along the way.
+Due to the relative ease and thrift of growing sprouts, many sprouts are grown for personal use directly in people’s homes, others by local small market “sprouters”, and others by large-scale nationally distributing sprouting facilities.
+Because of the high-risk of microbial contamination inherent in sprout production, along with the complex landscape of their production and distribution, sprouts are considered high risk foods by the FDA.
+The following will be an overview of the different varieties of popularly consumed sprouts, the steps involved in sprout production, and the risks of microbial contamination encountered along the way.
 This article is intended as a tool for investigators of foodborne outbreaks to assist them with possible sprout-related outbreaks.

 Mung Bean Sprouts